jjhiew/powderkeglabs-site/public/blog/electronic-condo-proxies.md

   </thead>
   <tbody>
     <tr><td>In-person</td><td>19</td><td>29</td></tr>
-    <tr><td>By-proxy</td><td style="color: green">56</td><td>29</td></tr>
+    <tr><td>By-proxy</td><td style="color: green">**56**</td><td style="color: red">29</td></tr>
     <tr><td>Total</td><td>75</td><td>58</td></tr>
   </tbody>
 </table>

-Our minimum for quorum?
-25% or approximately 50 owners.

 #### Success!
-Proxy submissions in 2015 almost doubled those from 2014.
-Proxies accounted for 29% of owners represented at this year's AGM.
-The electronic proxies alone were enough for us to achieve quorum.
+Proxies in 2015 almost doubled those from 2014 -- they accounted for approximately 29% of owners represented at this year's AGM -- enough for us to achieve quorum on them alone.
 And because the forms are automatically sent to the Corporation, we knew we reached quorum days before our AGM.

-Owners definitely took to the online tool.
+The results speak for themselves, owners definitely took to the online proxies.

-In contrast to 2014, we did not know what our attendance numbers would be until the meeting started.
-As a condo director, there’s a real fear and and dread at having to adjourn an in­-progress meeting and reschedule it.
-With the new proxy tool, that fear was gone.
+Contrast this to our 2014 numbers, we did not know what our attendance numbers would be until the meeting started.
+As a condo director there’s an anxiety at the thought of having to adjourn a meeting.
+With the new proxy tool that fear was gone.

 While the overall numbers in 2015 may not look that impressive, it’s important to note that we launched the online proxy tool only 7 days before our AGM.
 I’m confident our numbers would be higher had we launched earlier.

 #### The best thing?
-We didn’t have to do any canvassing or solicitation.
+We didn’t have to do any canvassing and owners didn't need to be disturbed.
 The directors and management barely lifted a finger.
-Ok, so we did some keyboard jockeying, but that can be done at home in our PJs.
+Ok, so we did some keyboard jockeying, but that can be done at home in our pajamas.

 We’re definitely using this strategy for future meetings.